-Central Michigan University (CMU) is a hybrid entity with health care components and a self-insured health insurance plan under the Health Insurance Portability and Accountability Act (HIPAA) of 1996.
-According to HIPAA, CMU officers, employees, and agents must preserve the integrity and the confidentiality of Individually Identifiable Health Information (IIHI) pertaining to each patient, client or individual covered under a CMU self-insured health plan.
-This IIHI is Protected Health Information (PHI) and shall be safeguarded in compliance with the requirements of the security and privacy rules and standards established under HIPAA.
+Central Michigan University (CMU) is a covered entity under the Health Insurance Portability and Accountability Act of 1996 (HIPAA) law and regulations.
+CMU has designated itself as a hybrid entity as its business activities include both covered and non-covered functions.
+HIPAA requires that all CMU officers, employees and agents of units within the hybrid entity must preserve the confidentiality and integrity of Individually Identifiable Health Information (IIHI) pertaining to each patient, client, or participant in CMU's self-funded health plan.
+This IIHI is considered Protected Health Information (PHI) and shall be safeguarded in compliance with the rules and standards established under HIPAA.